Content

 Pre Ceremony Pics

-I prefer to arrive at the ceremony venue at least twenty minutes before so I can take some photos of all the guest arriving and all the emotion that comes with all the greetings, the nervous groom, the groom’s family etc. Not all photographers do this mind you and it does mean that you will have to plan your timings really well.
-This is part of the reason why I always ask my brides to have their hair and make up done at least 1 and a half to 2 hours before the reception.
+I prefer to arrive at the ceremony venue at least twenty minutes before so I can take some photos of the guest arriving and the emotion that comes with all the greetings, the nervous groom, the groom’s family etc. Not all photographers do this, and it does mean that you will have to plan your timings really well.
+This is part of the reason why I always ask brides to have their hair and make-up done at least 2 hours before the ceremony.

 Ceremony